Inform - for families of people who have offended online

 How long is the course and how much does it cost?

-The Inform Group course runs over 5 weeks with each session lasting between 2 and 2 ½ hours.
-If you cannot attend one of our group programmes, it may be possible for us to deliver it on a one-to-one basis.
+The Inform group course runs over five weeks with each session lasting around two hours.
+If you can't attend one of our group programmes, it may be possible for us to deliver it on a one-to-one basis.

 As a charity we try our best to ensure charitable funding is available to support our work with families and we encourage donations from participants' if they can afford to contribute to their attendance, however, in some cases we may have to charge a fee to cover the cost of the course.
 Please contact us to discuss your individual needs.